CAV-YEAR1/UGV/README.md

 ## Getting Started

 This project is developed for tesing purposes.
 We have a rapberry pi with rasbian installed.
 Download Python 2.7 in not aleady installed.
+The ultrasonics folder holds the implementation for reading ultrasonic sensor data

 ### Prerequisites
 Python 2.7
+gcc 5.4.0

 ## Running the tests
 The program shows all the readings of PWM and ESC on the GUI.
 And also shows which buttns are pressed on the terminal.